-In 2018, St. Stephen’s introduced a unique molecular genetics project through a five-year partnership with Adama Scienza, an independent didactic organization that is part of the European Molecular Biology Labs, Europe’s flagship laboratory for Life Sciences that exposes biology students to university-level research and hands-on experience with sophisticated equipment that develops inquiry-based lab skills.
+Established in 2018, through a generous gift from Mary Lynn and Fred H. (Rusty) Gage (Class of 1968), the Gage Molecular Biology program exposes biology students to university-level research and hands-on experience with sophisticated equipment that develops inquiry-based lab skills.

 The aim of this collaboration is to: